MatthewLacerda2/news-hook/README.md

 # news-hook
-A natural-language based alerts services
+This is a platform for sending alerts, focused mainly on AI agents

 # What the fuck is this?

-This is a platform for serving alerts, focused on AI agents

-The alerts requests come in what we call "alert prompts".
-Just like you'd say on whatsapp:
+This is a platform for sending alerts, focused mainly on AI agents The alerts requests come in what we call "alert prompts".
+Just like you'd say to a friend:

 - "Hey wake me up right before the game"
 - "Hey, if Trump does do that please alert me"